Groumy/Groumy.github.io/_drafts/going-black.md

 * [character creation](#character-creation) tooked too much time (_probably related to the number of character options and decision paralysis_)
 * they had a hard time to remember [the rules](#the-rules)

-Let's discuss each one
+Let's discuss each one in length.

 ## Character options

 The Cypher System is _full_ of character options.
-At first, we we switched to this system, I thought that my players would love this.
+At first, when we switched to this system, I thought that my players would love this.
 With the combinaisons of the _Descriptors_, _Types_ and _Foci_ you can create a great deal of characters concept.

 The issue was that none of my player had time/interest in their personal life to sitdown and read through all thoses options to create a character.
 And it was worst if they already had a character concept in mind.

 With all the character options available through the differents Cyper System products, it appears that finding the proper combinaison of _Descriptor_, _Type_ and _Focus_ to actually create the character you wanted becomes quite difficult.

+It seems easier to read the options and use them as an inspiration to create a charc

 So all that lead to decision paralysis at character creation and each tier advancement.